vorlif/spreak/README.md

 	// Create a bundle that loads the translations for the required languages.
 	// Typically, you only need one bundle in an application. bundle, err := spreak.NewBundle(
-		spreak.WithSourceLanguage(language.English),
+		// Set the language used in the program code/templates spreak.WithSourceLanguage(language.English),
 		// Set the path from which the translations should be loaded spreak.WithDomainPath(spreak.NoDomain, "./locale"),